B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 layout: post
 title:	"Infrastructure as Code at Scale"
 category: [Programming]
-excerpt: A short description of the article
+excerpt: A layered model for describing Infrastructure as Code (IaC) at scale.
 image: public/images/buttons/large/ahmygod.gif
 ---

 The Open Systems Interconnection (OSI) model is a conceptual model created by ISO that describes how information flows through different layers in a network system.
-This post describes a similar model that applies to architecting Infrastructure as Code (IaC) at scale.
+This post describes a similar model that applies to architecting Infrastructure as Code (IaC) at Scale.
-The layers do not correspond 1-1 to tools and practices used today, but they provide a useful guide for deploying and managing a diverse set of of applications with conflicting needs.
+The layers do not correspond 1-1 to tools and practices used today, but they provide a useful guide for deploying and managing a diverse set of of applications with distinct compute and data requirements.

-This is meant to be applied to large deployments, beyond a cluster or two.
+This is meant to be applied to large deployments, beyond a single cluster or two.
+The model attempts to encompass most aspects of managing complex deployments of applications and services across multiple environments.
 A "normal" deployment under this model could have `n regions * m stack types * a applications * r replicas * z Disaster Recovery ratio`.
-Outside of the deployment there are undoubtedly regulatory and contractual requirements that also influence the design.
+Beyond the deployment there are also security, regulatory and contractual requirements that influence the design.
-Despite this, the same principles and considerations can be applied to simpler deployments to simplify complexity.

 By partitioning IaC into layers, we can better understand how different aspects of are configured,  monitored, and secured.
 Each layer will have a difference balance of manual vs. "codified" actions.
 IaC should aim to be ergonomic and scalable for the operators and maintainers.
-It's about weaving together different aspects of infrastructure into a cohesive fabric, providing a stable foundation for applications to be built on.
+It should be thought of as weaving together different threads of infrastructure into a cohesive fabric that provides a stable foundation for applications to be built on.

 ## IaC Reference Model